The Shield – Immune Factors

-Physical strain, diet choices, infections and many other factors generate metabolic waste, which, if accumulated, causes inflammation and affects our level of performance.
+Physical strain, diet choices, infections and many other factors generate metabolic stress, cause inflammation and affect our level of performance.

-Inflammation and waste processing deplete glutathione.
+Immune stress, inflammation and excess waste processing deplete glutathione.
 Supporting glutathione metabolism is a functional supplementation strategy with wide-ranging therapeutic and ergogenic potential.

-- Compounds in Shield support physical performance capacity.
-Increasing glutathione through supplementation has been shown to improve lipid metabolism and elimination of lactic acid from muscles during exercise, leading to less muscle fatigue.
-Glutathione depletion has also been shown to adversely affect cellular energy (ATP) metabolism.
+Compounds in Shield are shown to indirectly support physical performance capacity, as increasing glutathione through supplementation has been shown to support ATP production, improve lipid metabolism and elimination of lactic acid from muscles during exercise, leading to less muscle fatigue.

 Mechanism of Action